Policies for Room Use

 - Computer connections are not to be tampered with.

-- Computers and video projector are to be shut down and the projection screen raised unless there is a class immediately following.
+- Computers and video projector are to be shut down unless there is a class immediately following.
 (Please check the schedule outside the classroom.)

 *Room 249 may be exempted from this policy if the room is being booked for collaborative learning or if the technology in the room is pedagogically necessary to the class.